Florida Wind Speed Reference · HVHZ · FBC R301.2(7)

 Miami-Dade wind speed FAQ

-Yes.
-ZIP code 33030 is in Homestead, which sits inside Miami-Dade County and is therefore inside the HVHZ.
-Every exterior opening protection product on a Homestead permit submittal must carry a current Miami-Dade NOA.
-A Florida Product Approval (FL#) alone is not sufficient inside the HVHZ — the NOA is the controlling document.
-This is a stricter requirement than any other county in Florida outside Broward.
+A statewide Florida Product Approval (FL#) alone is not sufficient inside the HVHZ — the NOA is the controlling document.
+This is stricter than any Florida county outside Broward.

 Risk Category III in Miami-Dade is 186 mph per Florida Building Code R301.2(7).
-Risk Category III covers buildings whose failure would represent a substantial hazard to human life: schools with capacity above 250, jails and detention facilities, assembly buildings exceeding 300 occupants, and healthcare facilities with surgery but not emergency care.
-Risk Category IV essential facilities (hospitals with emergency departments, fire stations, police stations, emergency operations centers) require 195 mph.
+Category III covers schools above 250 capacity, jails, assembly buildings over 300 occupants, and healthcare facilities with surgery but no emergency care.

 Yes.
-Key Biscayne is the Village of Key Biscayne, an incorporated municipality inside Miami-Dade County.
-ZIP 33149 falls entirely within Miami-Dade and is therefore subject to the 175 mph Risk Category II requirement and the full HVHZ product approval regime.
-Because Key Biscayne is a barrier island fully exposed to Atlantic and Biscayne Bay fetch, the Exposure Category at most sites on the island is D, which further increases velocity pressure relative to inland Miami-Dade locations.
+The Village of Key Biscayne is an incorporated municipality inside Miami-Dade County.
+ZIP 33149 falls entirely within Miami-Dade and is subject to the 175 mph Risk Category II requirement and the full HVHZ product-approval regime.